Y2Y Interrupts the Cycle of Homelessness for Young Adults

 Y2Y has more than doubled the number of easily accessible shelter beds specifically for young adults ages 18-24 in Greater Boston.

-- Eighty-three percent of guests were from Massachusetts
+- Over sixty-nine percent of guests were youth of color

-- Fifty-two percent met the definition of chronic homelessness
+- Sixty percent met the definition of chronic homelessness

-- Thirty-seven percent were in the foster care system (DSS/DCF)
+- Fifty percent had experience in the foster care system (DSS/DCF)

-- Thirty-one percent of guests identified as LGBTQIA+
+- Thirty-six percent of guests identified as LGBTQIA+

 Seventy percent of guests report leaving Y2Y on a pathway out of homelessness.